3 (Easy to Fix) Causes of Neck Pain

 that your neck and head are aligned with your torso, too thick and your head is

-tipped upward and too thin means your head is tipped backwards.
+tipped upward and too thin means your head is tipped backward.
 Try a second pillow under your knees to take the pressure off your mid and lower back.

 2.)
 Side Sleeping: Once again, the pillow should be thick enough so that